Real-Sim-XIL/FIXS/README.md

 # Flexible Interface for XIL Simulation (FIXS)

+## FIXS Contacts
+**Primary Maintainer**: University of Georgia\
+realsimxil@gmail.com

+## About
 This interface is part of the **Real-Sim** project funded by Department of Energy (DOE)-Vehicle Technology Office (VTO)-Energy Efficient Mobility Systems (EEMS) program.
 It is part of the core tools of EEMS.

-**Real-Sim Project Lead**: Oak Ridge National Lab\
-**Real-Sim Project Team**: University of Georgia, University of Texas-Dallas

-## FIXS Contacts
-**FIXS Primary Maintainer**: University of Georgia realsimxil@gmail.com

-## Abouut Real-Sim
 Real-Sim develops a multi-resolution X-in-the-loop (XIL) simulation framework to support inclusive testing and evaluation of emerging technologies such as connected and automated vehicles.
 The Real-Sim framework connects different simulation components and integrates various traffic and vehicle simulation tools, virtual environments, and XIL systems through a Flexible Interface for XIL Simulation (FIXS).
 Connections among different tools are transparent to users and handled by the interface behind the scenes.
 Co-simulation of various vehicle and traffic simulation tools with different XIL systems can be easily achieved and become a transparent "plug-and-play" process to users.

+**Real-Sim Project Lead**: Oak Ridge National Lab\
+**Real-Sim Project Team**: University of Georgia, University of Texas-Dallas

 **Links to project presentation**\
 https://www1.eere.energy.gov/vehiclesandfuels/downloads/2024_AMR/EEMS101_Chen_2024_o.pdf \